19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Recovery of contributions, etc., upon conviction

-61B\.—(1) The court before which any conviction under section 7(3) or 61 is had may in addition to the fine prescribed in those sections order the person convicted to pay the amount of any contributions together with any interest due thereon certified by an officer appointed by the Board in that behalf to be due from that person at the date of the conviction.
+61B\.—(1) The court before which any conviction under section 7(3) or 61 is had may in addition to the penalty prescribed in those sections order the person convicted to pay the amount of any contributions together with any interest due thereon certified by an officer appointed by the Board in that behalf to be due from that person at the date of the conviction.

 [39/2000; 40/2007]

+[Act 6 of 2016 wef 01/05/2016]

 (1A) Where —